top of page

 I had to!
 SOME LADIES SIMPLY HADN'T GOT THE HANG OF CREATING A WELL-BALANCED TEA BLEND.
 So, without wishing to appear rude, if I didn’t approve of the Hostess’ Tea, I’d sneak my little teabag into a cup and fill it with hot water.
 Voila…a perfect cup of tea!

 Funnily enough, this was how the teabag came about.
-American Tea Merchant, Thomas Sullivan, sent out samples of his teas in silk bags like mine.
+In the early 1900's American Tea Merchant, Thomas Sullivan, sent out samples of his teas in silk bags like mine.
 His customers poured boiling water directly onto the bags, thinking this was correct and then started ordering these little bags of tea from him.
 Thus, THE TEABAG WAS OFFICIALLY BORN.

 I was obviously way ahead of my time!!!